MaibornWolff/dcos-deploy/README.md

 `dependencies` takes a list of entity names that this entity depends on.
 Optionally the dependency type can be provided.
 Currently supported are `create` (default) and `update`.
 They can be defined by adding a colon after the entity name and then the type (e.g. `otherentity:create`).
 A `create` dependency is only honored during creation time of an entity and means that the entity will only be created after all its dependencies have been successfully created (e.g. a service account for a framework).
 An update dependency extends the `create` dependency and is currently only honored by the `marathon` module.
 If during an apply-operation a dependency of a marathon app is changed (e.g. a secret) and the app has no changes it will be restarted.

+`loop` is very useful for describing multiple entities that are very similar.
+The values of the variables defined under `loop` will be extended into a cross product and for each combination an entity with these extra variables will be created.
+These extra variables can be used like normal variables to parametrize the entity.
+By default the entity name will be created by concatenating the given name with the values of all loop variables (in the example above these would be `entityname-a` and `entityname-b`).
+This can be overridden by using an entityname that has template parameters (for example `{{var3}}-myentity`).

 ### Marathon app
 `type: app` defines a marathon app.
 It has the following specific options:
 * `path`: id of the app.
 If not specified the `id` field of the marathon app definition is used.
 Variables can be used.